logo

 1. Michio Kaku Education Background

 He was very interested in science ever since he was young.
-Michio Kaku IQ soon exposed as he put together his own particle accelerator at home in the garage while he was a student at Cubberley High School in Palo Alto.
-He claimed that his objective was to produce gamma ray beams with sufficient energy to produce antimatter.
-He attended the National Science Fair in Albuquerque, New Mexico, and made an impression on Edward Teller, the inventor of the hydrogen bomb, earning him the Hertz Engineering Scholarship.
+Michio Kaku's IQ was soon exposed as he put together his particle accelerator at home in the garage while he was a student at Cubberley High School in Palo Alto.
+He claimed he aimed to produce gamma-ray beams with sufficient energy to produce antimatter.
+Attending the National Science Fair in Albuquerque, New Mexico, and making an impressionable presentation about Edward Teller - inventor of the hydrogen bomb - secured him an invitation from Edward Teller himself - leading him to receive the Hertz Engineering Scholarship award.

 Michio Kaku revolutionized the scientific world with his answer.